DonaldReddy/we-backend/README.md

 # Backend for BookReview is a REST API built with Express.js and Prisma.
 It provides endpoints for managing users, books, and reviews.
 The API is designed to be used with a PostgreSQL database and includes JWT authentication for secure access.

+# Live Server is at https://we-backend-jt22.onrender.com , api calls may be slowed as the server goes down after 15 minutes of inactivity

 ## Setup

 1. Clone the repository